Notice of Race – Youth Sailing Regatta

 9.4 All boats MUST have an attached Bow line of class legal length with a Bowline on the end.
-The bow line must also stowed neatly and free of knots to assist with safety rescues.
+The bow line must also be stowed neatly and free of knots to assist with safety rescues.

 10.1 The low-point scoring system (rule A2) will apply, except that each boat’s worst score will be discarded if more than six (6) races are completed.
 This changes rule A2.

-10.2 One race completed constitutes a regatta.
+10.2 One race completed constitutes a Regatta.

 • Club 420 Overall